nepochemu/ytm/README.md

 # ytm 🎵

-A simple CLI YouTube client in Rust — search and play YouTube videos directly in your terminal using `mpv`.
+A simple CLI YouTube client in Rust — search and play YouTube videos or playlists directly in your terminal using [mpv](https://mpv.io/) with interactive selection powered by [fzf](https://github.com/junegunn/fzf).

 ---

 ## ✨ Features

-- 🔍 Search YouTube for videos from the terminal
+- 🔍 Search YouTube and interactively pick results with `fzf`
-- ▶️ Play results directly with [mpv](https://mpv.io/)
+- ▶️ Play videos or entire playlists directly with `mpv`
-- 🗂 Caches last search results for quick playback
+- 🎧 Audio-only mode (`-n`) for background listening
+- 🔑 API key is stored securely and prompted automatically if missing
 - ⚡ Built with Rust, packaged via Nix flake

 ---